chrisowenburke/hello-world/README.md

 # hello-world
-learning to use GitHub, with the hello world guide
+My first time using GitHub.
+So learning how to use it with the Hello World guide.